SushmitaJadhav23/Book_Recommendation_System/Readme.md

 Technologies used:
 <b> AWS S3, AWS CLI, psql, AWS RDS PostgreSQL, Python, Tableau, Collaborative Filtering, Association Rule Learning ( APRIORI ALGORITHM)</b>

-Use case: Assuming that for an online marketplace, the main problem is to increase sales of books and enhance User Experience.
-One approach to solve this problem and increase sales is by providing personalized recommendation & improve user experience.
+Use case: For an online marketplace, the main problem is to increase sales of books and enhance User Experience.
+One approach to solve this problem is by providing personalized recommendation & improve user experience.
 This will help users to choose their preferred book from a vast catalog.
 It is very essential to understand user's book reading behavior, before proceeding to provide recommendation.

 Dataset used: